Atomic Splittable Flow Over Time Games: Atomic Splittable Flow Over Time Games

 The \emph{strategy space} is a player's set of viable options in order to maximize her payoff.
 A single \emph{strategy} is a complete instruction determining the player's inflow rates of all times and for all situations possibly occurring.
 Formally, the strategy space of player $j$ is a set of functions

-where $\mathcal{I}$ is the set of information available to the players, which will usually be a vector of real numbers.
-It is used to delineate what defines a situation and how it is perceived by the players.
+where $\mathcal{I}$ is the set of information available to the players.
+This set is not well-defined yet, but we will discuss this extensively, and in the end, we will consider two separate definitions for $\mathcal{I}$, one in \Cref{sec:naive_strategy_space} and one in \Cref{sec:strategy_space_with_exit_times}.
+Informally, the set of information is used to delineate what defines a situation and how it is perceived by the players.
 The interpretation is as follows.
 For every information $I \in \mathcal{I}$, the value $g_{e,j}(I)$ determines which proportion of player $j$'s flow arriving at $v$ is distributed onto the outgoing edges $e \in \delta_v^+$.
 We use proportions that sum up to $1$ instead of the inflow rates, as this easily ensures that flow conservation is fulfilled at all times.
 Note that the received information $I$ can depend on the current time $\theta$ and on the flow over time~$f$ itself.
 As we normally do not want the players to see the future, it should only depend on the flow over time up to time $\theta$.
 In general it might be player dependent, hence, we write $I_j(\theta, f)$.

 In order to turn a \emph{strategy profile} $g = (g_j)_{j \in P} \in \bigtimes_{j \in P} \Sigma_j$ into a feasible flow over time $f$, we consider the following system of equations that has to be satisfied for all $\theta \in [0, H)$: